rainlab/deploy-plugin/README.md

 ### Why is This Plugin Needed?

-This plugin helps in cases where your remote server (production, staging, etc) does not have the ability to run the standard deployment workflow, either due to lack of computational resources or lack of service by the hosting provider.
-An example of this is shared hosting, where shell access is limited or composer does not have enough memory to execute.
+This plugin helps in cases where your remote server (production, staging, etc) cannot use composer or where shell access is limited, an example of this is shared hosting.

 ### How It Works